 In recent years, we have experienced fluctuations in our margins.
-We incurred net losses in each of the fiscal years ended February 28, 2021, 2022 and 2023.
+We incurred net losses in each of the fiscal years ended February 28, 2022, 2023 and February 29, 2024.
 Many factors may cause our margins to decline or lead to net losses.
 For example, costs incurred in the expansion of our business may increase faster than our revenues.
 New investments and acquisitions may cause our margins to decline before we successfully integrate the acquired businesses into our operations and realize the full benefits of these investments and acquisitions.
 A significant increase in operating expenses or impairment loss on long-term investments and goodwill may lead to a net loss.
-Our ability to improve our financial performance is affected by various factors that are beyond our control, such as COVID-19 and the regulatory environment.
+Our ability to improve our financial performance is affected by various factors that are beyond our control, such as outbreak of contagious disease and the regulatory environment.
 There can be no assurance that our margins will not decline or fluctuate, or that we will not incur net losses again, in the future.